shadowhand/mvc-to-adr-talk/slides.md

 Note: gateway/coordinator //
   problem domain //
-  application model (mvp reference)
+  application model (mvp reference) // observers

 ----

 View was meant to contain some *logic*.

-Note: more purpose than just a template // aware of the model data (read only)
+Note: more purpose than just a template // aware of the model data (read only) // immutability can help here

 ----